-Lisa J. Edwards, CPDT-KA, CDBC, is a Nationally Certified Professional Dog Trainer through the Certification Council for Professional Dog Trainers (CCPDT) and a Certified Dog Behavior Consultant through the International Association of Animal Behavior Consultants, Inc., (IAABC); a Delta Society Certified Evaluator and Certified Instructor, and an American Kennel Club Canine Good Citizen Evaluator.
-Lisa and her three dogs are all registered Delta Society Pet Partners.
+Lisa J. Edwards, CPDT-KA, CDBC, is a Nationally Certified Professional Dog Trainer through the Certification Council for Professional Dog Trainers (CCPDT) and a Certified Dog Behavior Consultant through the International Association of Animal Behavior Consultants, Inc., (IAABC); a Pet Partner Certified Evaluator and Certified Instructor, and an American Kennel Club Canine Good Citizen Evaluator.
+Lisa and her three dogs are all registered Pet Partners.

 As a Certified Dog Behavior Consultant, Lisa is able to use her knowledge and understanding of the roots of behavioral problems and incorporate that as preventative exercises in her classes in an effort to keep behavioral problems from developing.

-Lisa trains both animal and human teams for Animal Assisted Therapy work and has been a regular Humane Educator in the Yorktown School District for the last six years.
+Lisa trains both animal and human teams for Animal Assisted Intervention (formerly known as animal assisted therapy) work and has been a regular Humane Educator in the Yorktown School District for the over six years.
 As the former Director of HART Programs, Inc. Lisa has set up various Animal Assisted Therapy Programs in the Hudson Valley and NYC areas.

-As a Delta Society Certified Evaluator and Certified Instructor, Lisa teaches and evaluates teams for the rewarding work of Animal Assisted Therapy.
-As a registered Delta Society Pet Partner with all three of her dogs Lisa has done well over 300+ visits with her pets including hospitals, schools, nursing homes, group homes, residential care facilities for children with HIV, crisis response at the Family Assistance Center post 9/11.
+As a Per Partner Certified Evaluator and Certified Instructor, Lisa teaches and evaluates teams for the rewarding work of Animal Assisted Interventions.
+As a registered Pet Partner with all three of her dogs Lisa has done well over 300+ visits with her pets including hospitals, schools, nursing homes, group homes, residential care facilities for children with HIV, crisis response at the Family Assistance Center post 9/11.
 Lisa is also a registered American Kennel Club Canine Good Citizen Evaluator.
-And she regularly lectures at Green Chimneys either for the Mercy College AAT courses or for the Professional Group Lecture Series; and has been called in by local businesses like UPS to help prevent dog bites.
+She was a regular lecturer at Green Chimneys for the Mercy College AAT courses.
+Lisa consults for special needs schools establishing their campus therapy dog programs.

 Her philosophy of Dog/Human relationships is: